eclipse-pass/pass-docker/invenio-rdm/README.md

 # Test InvenioRDM

-This is a test InvenioRDM instance that can be run locally for testing.
+This is a InvenioRDM instance that can be run locally for testing.

 **Note**: This is only intended for local testing and is not meant for Production use.